melinseyfettin/NFT-Generator-for-Art/README.md

 - width: - of your image in pixels.
 Default: `1000px`
 - height: - of your image in pixels.
 Default: `1000px`
 - dir: - where image parts are stored.
 Default: `./input`
 - description: - of your generated NFT.
-Default: `This is an NFT made by the coolest generative code.`
+Default: `This is an NFT made by the generative code.`
 - baseImageUri: - URL base to access your NFTs from.
 This will be used by platforms to find your image resource.
 This expects the image to be accessible by it's id like `${baseImageUri}/${id}`.
 - startEditionFrom: - number (int) to start naming NFTs from.
 Default: `1`
 - editionSize: - number (int) to end edition at.
 Default: `10`